ElangoSubramani/Waitlist-Application/README.md

 3. Once your cluster is up and running, click the "Connect" button.

 4. Copy the provided database access string.
+(Note:I,ve already given my access key please use it for verification purpose only)

 <img src="assets\mongocomp.png"  align="center">